DivyaSathegala/SQL-DataWarehouse-Project/README.md

 ├── .gitignore                          # Files and directories to be ignored by Git └── requirements.txt                    # Dependencies and requirements for the project

-☕ Stay Connected
-Let's stay in touch!
-Feel free to connect with me on the following platforms:

 🛡️ License
 This project is licensed under the MIT License.
 You are free to use, modify, and share this project with proper attribution.